evq/qubes-nixos-template/README.md

 *warning*: proceed at your own risk, this involves copying files to dom0 and installing a template without gpg signature verification

-1. download the template rpm
+1. download the template rpm from github releases or build it yourself via `nix build .#rpm` ( preferred )
 2. copy the template rpm to dom0
 ```
 qvm-run --pass-io <YOUR_DOWNLOAD_VM> 'cat <FULL_RPM_PATH>' > qubes-template-nixos-4.2.0-unavailable.noarch.rpm